| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 Robotic

-Usually, the surgeon prepares the cavity
+surgery: Usually, the surgeon prepares the cavity

 for the prosthetic shaft in the thigh bone with drills, saws, and

-templates that look like instruments carpenters use
+templates that look like instruments carpenters use Although these instruments are high

 precision tools, some surgeons try to improve the precision of the